Azure AD Connect: Escape to Proxy Addresses

 }

-And the second Powershell Script will detect if there is any proxyAddresses attribute configured with the local domain (@domein.local) in it and if so it will remove them.
+The second Powershell Script will detect if any proxyAddresses attribute configured with the local domain (@domein.local) is present and, if so, remove it.

 $Adusers = get-aduser -filter "*"